madidoan/madidoan.github.io/README.md

 # madidoan.github.io
-## This is for Arch Linux documentation
+## This is a documentation of all projects done at The University of Tulsa by me.